tgalopin/html-sanitizer/README.md

 ## Thanks

-Thanks to the contributors of the Masterminds great HTML5 parser on which this purifier depends on:
+Thanks to the contributors of the Masterminds great HTML5 parser on which this sanitizer depends on:
 [Masterminds/html5-php](https://github.com/Masterminds/html5-php)!